apache/mesos/docs/nested-container-and-task-group.md

   container's failure would cause all other containers being cleaned up.

-In order to have first class support for running “pods”, two new primitives are introduced in Mesos: `Task Group` and `Nested Container`.
+In order to have first class support for running "pods", two new primitives are introduced in Mesos: `Task Group` and `Nested Container`.